pektin/jam/docs/lib/builtins.rst

 ###############

-The builtin library consists of a module containing a selection of constants, functions and types that prove most useful in most circumstances.
+The builtin library consists of a module containing a selection of constants, methods and types that prove most useful in most circumstances.
 These are always available from any scope in Jam.

 .. toctree::
     :titlesonly:

-    builtins/functions
+    builtins/methods
     builtins/types

 Constants